Analysis of Biased Stochastic Gradient Descent Using Sequential Semidefinite Programs: Further discussion

 \subsection{Adaptive stepsize via sequential minimization}

-In Section~\ref{sec:fixed_alpha}, we fixed $\alpha_k=\alpha$ and derived bounds on the worst-case performance of approximate SG.
+In Section~\ref{sec:fixed_alpha}, we fixed $\alpha_k=\alpha$ and derived bounds on the worst-case performance of biased SGD.
 In this section, we discuss the potential impacts of adopting time-varying stepsizes.
 First, we refine the bounds by optimizing over $\alpha_k$ as well.
 What makes this approach tractable is that in Theorem~\ref{thm:main}, the LMI~\eqref{eq:LMI_big} is also linear in $\alpha_k$.
 Therefore, we can easily include $\alpha_k$ as one of our optimization variables.

 In fact, the development of Section~\ref{sec:sequential} carries through if we augment the set $\mathcal{T}_k$ to be the set of tuples $(\rho_k,\lambda_k,\mu_k,\nu_k,\alpha_k)$ that makes the LMI~\eqref{eq:LMI_big} feasible.
 We then obtain a Bellman-like equation analogous to~\eqref{yuck} that holds when we also optimize over $\alpha$ at every step.
 The net result is an optimization problem similar to~\eqref{eq:opt_simpler2} but that now includes $\alpha$ as a variable: